 - Drink plenty of fluids.

-In the event of pandemic flu arriving in the UK look for advice from the Department of Health through their media campaigns and websites.
+In the event of pandemic flu arriving in the UK look for advice from government departments and the NHS through their media campaigns and websites.
 The World Health Organisation has a system in place to watch for pandemic flu and the UK government has an influenza pandemic contingency plan, which would be put into action if required.

 For further information on Pandemic Flu see: